DO I HAVE HEALTH CARE COVERAGE NOW?

 FHCP members should contact their agents or 1-800-MEDICARE (1-800-633-4227) - available 24 hours a day, 7 days a week - for more information regarding these matters.
 The Receiver sent notices to the FHCP members notifying them of the receivership process.

-As a result of the receivership of FHCP, all beneficiaries enrolled in FHCP haved a Special Election Period through February 28, 2015 to enroll in a plan of their choosing.
-All dual eligible or those eligible for the Low Income Subsidy can enroll in another plan at any time.
-A beneficiary that selected another Medicare Advantage or Medicare Advantage-Prescription Drug plan will be covered under the new plan effective the first day of the next month after they enroll.
-Please contact 1-800-MEDICARE (1-800-633-4227) for more information regarding these matters and/or to make a new plan selection.
+As a result of the receivership of FHCP, all beneficiaries enrolled in FHCP had a Special Election Period through February 28, 2015 to enroll in a plan of their choosing.
+All dual eligible or those eligible for the Low Income Subsidy could enroll in another plan at any time.
+A beneficiary that selected another Medicare Advantage or Medicare Advantage-Prescription Drug plan was covered under the new plan effective the first day of the next month after they enroll.
+Please contact 1-800-MEDICARE (1-800-633-4227) for more information regarding these matters.

-As of January 1, 2015, all FHCP members who did not enroll in another Medicare Advantage Plan by the end of December 31, 2014 automatically have continued health care coverage through Original Medicare Fee-for-Service (FFS) and a Prescription Drug Plan (PDP) as of January 1, 2015.
+As of January 1, 2015, all FHCP members who did not enrollin another Medicare Advantage Plan by the end of December 31, 2014 automatically had continued health care coverage through Original Medicare Fee-for-Service (FFS) and a Prescription Drug Plan (PDP) as of January 1, 2015.

 Members should contact their agents or 1-800-MEDICARE (1-800-633-4227) for more information regarding these matters.

 FHCP members are urged to carefully read any letters they receive from the Receiver and/or CMS as they will include very important information about the member’s health care coverage after January 1, 2015.